petr-kalinin/progtexts2/python_basics_en/7_files.rst

 to input data not from keyboard, but from a file, and output data to a file, not to the abstract "screen".

 (For this, of course, you should know the names of these files.
-They are usually specified in the tasks.
+In the tasks they are usually specified directly.
 On the algoprog, the file names are almost always these:
 ``input.txt`` for input data and ``output.txt`` for the output.)

-In many programming languages, data input from/output to files is very similar to keyboard input/output — the instructions are the same, and parameters are just slightly different.
+In many programming languages, data input from/output to files is very similar to keyboard input/output — the instructions are the same, only parameters are slightly different.
 Unfortunately, in Python the differences are more significant.

 File input